International airport: Customer satisfaction awards

-The World Airport Awards are voted by consumers in an independent global customer satisfaction survey.
+The World Airport Awards are voted on by consumers in an independent global customer satisfaction survey.
 Singapore Changi Airport was the first-place winner in 2020.
 Other winners include Incheon International Airport (South Korea) and Amsterdam Airport Schiphol (The Netherlands).

 Airport names

 Birds-eye view of Hartsfield-Jackson Atlanta International Airport in October 2004.

 The front view of the King Shaka International Airport's main terminal building in May 2010.

 Outside view of Terminal B of Denver International Airport in July 2018.

 Toponymy is one of the most common sources for the naming of airports.
 A number of areas close to them have lent their names, including villages, estates, city districts, historical areas and regions, islands and even a waterfall.
-Sometimes the toponym is combined with or renamed to incorporate another name from another source such as from one of the following:
+Sometimes the toponym is combined with or renamed to incorporate another name from another source such as one of the following: